Local Democracy Reporting Service

 The Local Democracy Reporting Service created up to 150 new journalism jobs to help fill a gap in the reporting of local democracy issues across the UK.

-The journalists are funded by the BBC as part of its latest Charter commitment but employed by regional news organisations.
+The journalists are funded by the BBC as part of its latest Charter commitment, but are employed by regional news organisations.

-These organisations range from a radio station to online media companies and established regional newspaper groups.
+These organisations range from television and radio stations to online media companies and established regional newspaper groups.

-Local Democracy Reporters cover top-tier local authorities and other public service organisations.
+Local Democracy Reporters cover top-tier local authorities, second-tier local authorities and other public service organisations.

-Stories written by the democracy reporters are shared with more than 800 media organisations that have signed up to be part of the Local News Partnerships scheme.
+Stories written by the democracy reporters are shared with more than 1,000 media titles and outlets that have signed up to be part of the Local News Partnerships scheme.

 To be awarded the democracy reporter contracts, the successful news organisations had to pass stringent criteria which included financial standing and a strong track record of relevant journalism in the area they were applying to cover.

-The award decisions were made by senior editorial BBC figures across the English regions, Wales and Scotland.
+The award decisions were made by senior editorial BBC figures.

 The full list of organisations that were awarded contracts can be viewed here.

 Local Democracy Reporter content can be downloaded via an online portal, accessed via a log-in code supplied to all qualifying news organisations.